Mikheil-U/Health-Tracker-with-Reminders-for-Seniors/README.md

 * Navigate to Health-Tracker-with-Reminders-for-Seniors project.
 * Open "main.py" and run the code.
 * Click Sign-Up and enter your details.
-* After creating an account close the Sign Up window and enter your sign up details.
+* After creating an account close the Sign-Up window and enter your sign-up details.
-* Now you will be granted to enter your details such as weight, height, age and DOB.
+* Now you will be granted to enter your details such as weight, height, age, and DOB.
-* Once user has entered their information now they can add medications and create appointments by navigating to "Medications" and "Appointments" tabs.
+* Once the user has entered their information they can add medications and create appointments by navigating to "Medications" and "Appointments" tabs.
 ## **Structure of the Code**